GLUTEN FREE II DAIRY FREE II SESAME FREE II SOY FREE II VEGAN II EGG FREE II SHELLFISH FREE II FISH FREE

 2. Once the milk has been bought to a boil, reduce to the lowest heat setting and simmer for approx 45 minutes - 1 hr, often stirring to stop the rice from sticking to the bottom of the pan.

-3. Alternatively, put all the ingredients into a slow cooker and cook till rice is soft and creamy approx 2-3 hours cooking time.
+3. Alternatively, put all the ingredients into a slow cooker or oven and cook till rice is soft and creamy, approximately 2-3 hours cooking time in a slow cooker and 1 hour in the oven at 180 ยฐC.
+Please note these are approx times only and may require more or less time.

 4. Serve either hot or cold with seasonal fruit.